Ghost

 Ghost also topped the Active Rock chart with “Square Hammer.”
 They were the first Swedish band to have a #1 song on Billboard’s Mainstream Rock Songs chart.

-With fame came notoriety.
-Tobias Forge publicly stated he was Papa Emeritus.
-Of course, speculation had swirled since the band’s debut.
-This revelation occurred around the time band members were claiming Forge had not properly divided the group’s earnings.
+The revelation occurred around the time band members were claiming Forge had not properly divided the group’s earnings.
 Essentially, the band felt they were partners in Ghost while Forge saw them merely as hired hands.

 Their lawsuit was subsequently dismissed with the ex-Ghost musicians ordered to pay Forge’s legal fees.
 They had sued for roughly $22,000 in unpaid compensation.

-Forge subsequently overhauled the band.
+Forge then overhauled the band.
 For live shows there were three guitarists, a bassist, a drummer and two female keyboard players.
 Also, Forge dropped the Papa Emeritus moniker adopting the persona of Cardinal Copia.

 “Prequelle,” Ghost’s fourth full-length effort, was recorded at Artery studios in Stockholm with producer Tom Dalgety.
-The album topped the US iTunes sales chart and debuted at #3 on the Billboard 200.
+The album topped the U.S. iTunes sales chart and debuted at #3 on the Billboard 200.

 While on tour in support of the album, Ghost was forced to end their Milwaukee concert early after a fan collapsed in the mosh pit during intermission.
 CPR was given to 52-year-old Jeffrey Fortune while concertgoers cleared the Riverside Theater.
 Sadly, Fortune died later that evening after being transported to the hospital.